openfaas/docs/docs/deployment/openshift.md

 #### Use the UI

-The UI is exposed on https://openfaas-openfaas.<cluster-hostname>.
+The UI is exposed on https at openfaas-openfaas.&lt;cluster-hostname&gt;.

 Click "New Function" and fill it out with the following: